Oaks are one of the oldest and most widely spread trees on this planet. They existed way before humans were here.

 If you like truffles, then thank the oaks.

-Truffle farmers do not plant truffle, instead, they plant oak trees, hoping to create favorable conditions that might invite the growth of truffles.
+Truffle farmers do not plant truffles.
+Instead, they plant oak trees, hoping to create favorable conditions that might invite the growth of truffles.

-That is indeed an unfortunate news.
-Farmers in Mexico and Central America are clearing out the oak trees in order to open up a grazing land for their cattle or for their coffee plantations.
+Farmers in Mexico and Central America are clearing out the oak trees in order to open up grazing land for their cattle or for their coffee plantations.

-Currently, about 78 species of oaks are considered to be in a danger of extinction.
+Currently, about 78 species of oaks are considered to be in danger of extinction.